1957 Latin Cup: Venues

 The host of the tournament was Spain and all matches were played at the Santiago Bernabéu Stadium in Madrid.

 Tournament

 Semifinals

 Lots were drawn to determine the semifinal matches of the 1957 Latin Cup, and both semifinal matches were held on 20 June.
 The first match was Benfica versus Saint-Étienne.
 The match was refereed by Daniel Zariquiegui Izco of the Spanish Football Federation and resulted in a 1–0 victory for Benfica; Portuguese midfielder Francisco Calado scored the match's lone goal.

 The second match was Real Madrid versus Milan.
 Not only were both clubs champions of their respective domestic leagues, but Milan was the Latin Cup's defending champion and Real Madrid had just won its second consecutive European Cup title in Madrid on 30 May 1957.
 The match refereed by Marcel Lequesne of the French Football Federation and resulted in a 5–1 victory for Real Madrid.
-Spanish forward Francisco Gento scored the tournament's only hat-trick during the match, scoring three goals.
+Spanish forward Paco Gento scored the tournament's only hat-trick during the match, scoring three goals.